jayjayQy42/Triton_RAT-gui/README.md

 # if you downloaded pyinstaller from pip like pip install pyinstaller
 # Delete that

+# also i'm recomending you to install and upgrade setuptools and pip
+pip install --upgrade setuptools pip
+# if you don't do this, problems may arise

 # Download requiremets.txt
 $ pip install -r requirements.txt